 - Once the top of the egg is set, flip it over and cook the other side for another 1 minute or so until cooked.
 Remove from heat and set aside to cool.
 Pat a paper towel on it to absorb any extra oil.

-- While the egg crepe is cooling, diagonally slice the cucumber so you have elongated oval slices.
+- While the omelet is cooling, diagonally slice the cucumber so you have elongated oval slices.
 Then, finely julienne those oval slices to get thin strips.
 Set side.

 - Lay the ham slices so they are stacked together.
 Finely julienne the ham into thin strips.

-- Thinly slice the egg crepe into julienne slices.
+- Thinly slice the cooled omelet into julienne slices.

 - Bring a pot of water to a boil.
-Add the hiyashi chuka noodles and separate them in the water using chopticks or tongs.
-Cook for 2-3 minutes until al dente.
+Add the ramen noodles and separate them in the water using chopsticks or tongs.
+Cook for 2 minutes if using fresh, and 3 minutes if using dried.
 (I normally will take them off the heat in the last minute- they cook very fast!)

 - Drain the noodles in a colander and immediately rinse with cold running water.
 (Tip: I like to prepare a bowl of ice-water to dip my rinsed noodles in- totally optional but it chills them faster!)

 - Divide the drained noodles among serving dishes.
-Arrange the toppings onto each plate and garnish with the pickled ginger, if desired.
-Serve with the chilled dressing on the side.
+Arrange the toppings on top of the noodles and garnish with the pickled ginger and toasted sesame seeds if desired.
+Serve with the chilled chuka dressing on the side.
 Enjoy!

 If love noodles, try these other yummy recipes: